The periodic table of poetry

 Perhaps space spins toward complication in a particular direction, polarizing the economics of only and also; perhaps not even an artist has aligned this extent of refinement with the nuclear.
 In the end, we randomly (not spontaneously) imagine a point to view the magnetized machinery of the air.

 The thumb of the poet is being linked to the opposable thumb in some mammals as a way of evoking the unique dexterity of the poet to pivot.
 Why does the poet pivot?
-“To view the magnetized machinery of the air.”
+“To view the magnetized machinery of the air,” writes Leong.
 Electromagnetism is one of the fundamental interactions in nature.
 In contrast to classical electromagnetism, a branch of theoretical physics that relies on the outdated ideas of Isaac Newton’s classical mechanics, which, using Leong’s language, operates as an “economics of only and also,” Robert Feynman’s quantum electrodynamics, the quantum mechanical version of classical electromagnetism, describes how electrically charged particles interact by exchanging photons.
-Poetry is also an exchange between the text and thinker, and Cutting Time With a Knife, so named after Burroughs’ statement that “If you cut into the present, the future leaks out,” creates an exchange between poetry and science; in these ways and others, I see Leong’s project having a mechanics that is more quantum than classical.
+Poetry is also an exchange between the text and thinker, and Cutting Time With a Knife, so named after Burroughs’ statement that “If you cut into the present, the future leaks out,” creates an exchange between poetry and science.
+Leong’s project has a mechanics that is more quantum than classical.

 Polymers are giant molecules composed of numerous repeating parts.
 As long chains, they form the basis of both synthetic and natural plastics—the structures of the human brain, skin, hair, as well as DNA all are composed of polymers.
 As prevalent as polymers are biologically, plastic, as a cultural and industrial commodity, is similarly omnipresent.
 Its ubiquity, however, marks a curious contradictory tension: plastic is at once outmoded and futuristic, colloquial and scientific, a polluting substance that is also intimately associated with our lives.
 The origins of plastic, as an industrial material, have extended and continue to extend out of attempts to mimic or substitute for things in the natural world.
 Therefore, plastic marks both the presence and the absence of natural objects, embodying tension between the literal and the metaphorical, as it recreates the world as an alternate or translated reality....If DNA is the digital memory of a species passed forward through time, then the social polymers of iterative behaviour, including their flammable appendices and polluting precipitates, constitute a plastic shovel with which the analogue body digs its own grave.
 Or plants its flag on the moon.
 Or builds a bionic limb.
 Plastic is the grinning salt of capitalism, Karl Marx said in speculative writings on the hydrocarbon economy.
 What follows is a closer look at the teeth [.]